-On Models 926-1223 built with a Unitherm Governor (UG), a water pressure switch is provided in the heater instead of a flow switch, to shut down the gas valves in the event the water supply to the heater is interrupted.
+On Models 926-1223 built with a Unitherm Governor (UG), a water pressure switch is provided in the heater to shut down the gas valves in the event the water supply to the heater is interrupted.
 It is very important to verify that the switch electrically opens and shuts off the gas valve when water flow to the heater is interrupted.

 Otherwise, rapid and severe damage to the heater will likely occur.
 (The water pressure switch should be checked and adjusted for proper operation by a qualified service person at the time of installation and periodically checked thereafter.
-Refer to pressure switch servicing instructions on page 24).
+Refer to pressure switch servicing instructions in this manual).